igor-pcholkin/DataAnonymization/README.md

 **ccard** - the credit card anonymizer replaces credit card numbers with randomly generated ones<br/>
 **pid** - a basic "one-size-fits-all" anonymizer capable of handling various personal identification codes, social security numbers, and tax payer numbers<br/>
 **post** - the post code anonymizer replaces post codes with alternative values sourced from the same column in the database<br/>

+### How to add a custom anonymizer

+* Add a new anonymizer class (with test) to com.discreet.dataprotection.anonymizer package.
+Extend it either from BaseAnonymizer or CharSequenceAnonymizer.
+* Register the anonymizer class with corresponding alias in AnonymizerTable.java
+* Use anonymizer alias as a value mapped to db column in transformations.yaml file.

 ### Additional functions